 The first structure built on the land was a chapel made possible by a Samaritan’s Purse donor and serves as a place of prayer for La Casa.
 A bell was made and sent from Germany to be placed inside the bell tower and can be heard all across the property and community.
 Each week, our staff meets to worship and pray together for the ministry.

 We also have a pavilion and barbecue area for activities and events with the children, their families, and visiting teams.
 There is also a playground area, basketball court and a soccer field that are used as recreational areas for the children.

 The land has many fruit trees including oranges, lemons, coconuts, mangos, bananas and other tropical fruits.
 Two years ago we finished the process of replacing old coffee plants and established an area where we grow cacao, from which the seeds of the fruit are used to produce chocolate.
 A greenhouse and vegetable garden helps to provide some of the food needed for the children at La Casa.

-This summer we opened our third home on the property.
-This home will provide a family environment for up to 8 additional girls while reaching out to bring restoration to their biological family.
+We have three homes on the property.
+Each home provides a family environment for up to 8 girls and boys while reaching out to bring restoration to their biological family.

 La Casa is debt free and no development takes place until funds are secured.
 We are delighted to live on such a beautiful piece of land with its resources.
 May God be given all of the glory!